When life makes you numb and hope is nebulous you need to be awakened.

 This has been going on in my head for about thirty minutes in between sobs and silence.

-He brings me to stand on my two feet and my hands go up in the air.
-I am not a “hands in the air” kind of girl, but nevertheless, my arms stood there suspended, hanging in mid-air symbolically saying to God, “It’s yours, take it.”
+He brought me to my feet and my hands went up in the air.
+I am not a “hands in the air” kind of girl, but nevertheless, my arms stood there suspended, hanging in mid-air symbolically saying to God–It’s yours, take it.

 “Help me Lord, help me leave this in your hands.
-Awaken your truth in me that is now buried in the ashes “
+Awaken your truth in me that has been buried in the ashes” “

-At that moment I lifted my pain to Him and Chris Tomlin’s song began playing and with boldness and with tears I sang:
+At that moment Chris Tomlin’s song began playing, and with boldness and with tears I sang: